JuicyJuice1100/PersonalBlog/content/posts/rock-climbing-diary-day-14-woo-2-weeks-of-progress.md

 Other than that, I think today was decent.
 Made a lot of progress on the problem I was  trying to figure out.

-Need to remember to take a picture.
+Forgot to take a picture again so here's another picture of Zazu.

 # Future Goals